codesilva/codesilva.github.io/_drafts/mcp-ai-agents-lingua-franca-one-year.md

 By March 2023, OpenAI expanded ChatGPT's ecosystem with an [API](https://techcrunch.com/2023/03/01/openai-launches-an-api-for-chatgpt-plus-dedicated-capacity-for-enterprise-customers/) and [plugin system](https://openai.com/index/chatgpt-plugins/).
 These additions enabled developers to integrate ChatGPT's capabilities into their own applications, allowing seamless interaction with live data and third-party services.
 Competitors like Google quickly followed with their own APIs and integration methods for large language models.

 In July 2024, I demonstrated this integration pattern at Google I/O Extended Fortaleza, where I built a chatbot using Vertex AI, Firebase, and the Gemini 1.5 model.
-The implementation leveraged the `Function Calling` feature—similar to ChatGPT's API—to enable interaction with external data sources.
+The implementation leveraged the `Function Calling` feature, similar to ChatGPT's API, to enable interaction with external data sources.

 [demo video suggesting posts]